 Our brains are so good at avoiding pain (because we’re wired to survive, not thrive) that negative emotions are avoided on autopilot (i.e. we have no idea we’re doing it).

 Since we have no idea that it’s happening, it’s no wonder why we self-sabotage!

 In order to break free from the self-sabotaging cycle, you need to start by generating awareness around the negative emotions that you avoid by overeating.

 Here’s an easy tool for developing that awareness:

 Stop Overeating Tool

 The best tool I know to stop overeating is the Stop, Drop, and Feel method.
 (I talk about it a lot on my blog because it’s really fucking important.)

 You can use this tool to stop yourself in the middle of a binge, and you can also use it to stop overeating in general.
-Here’s how it works:
+Here’s a video of how it works:

 Whenever you feel the desire to eat when you’re not hungry, follow these 3 steps: